Frequently Asked Questions

 What are my responsibilities while my child is in therapy?

 You will be asked to complete a journaling activity called The Parent Narratives.
 This coincides with assignments your child will be working on while in the field.
-In addition, you should view The Parent Seminar, a set of five DVD’s that will help you measure your child’s therapeutic and developmental progress.

 How would I get my child to your program?